 When we are on our Enter and View Visits it has to be the opportunity to talk to users in care homes, hospitals and front line staff getting a real insight into what it is like.

-It is an important role being an independent volunteer to gather information and feedback on what it is really like.
-I get to hear concerns, issues, and anecdotal stories first hand and this is giving an important voice to users.
+It is an important role being an independent volunteer to gather information and feedback on what things are really like.
+I get to hear concerns, issues and anecdotal stories first hand and this gives an important voice to users.
 I also see and hear a lot of positive things.
 Small things can make a huge difference.

 How do you see the future of Healthwatch Hertfordshire and volunteering?